kopsha/python-1o1/docs/functions.rst

 A better solution is to write a *function*.
 Functions enable you to reuse logic an infinite number of times without repeating yourself.
-This is especially helpful to avoid moments... of deja vu.
+This is especially helpful... to avoid...  moments of deja vu.

 Define